codinger41/instaclone/README.md

 Node,
 Filestack.

-just git clone the repo and run 'npm install' to get all the dependencies ready then run 'npm start' to get it running.
+# git clone the repo

+# run 'npm install' to get all the dependencies ready

+# run 'npm start' to get it running.